datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter2.md

 --- type:NormalExercise xp:100 skills:1,3  key:50ac99f74a
-## Generating Average Authenic User Star Review
+## Generating average authenic reviews

 You've now selected your authentic Indian users and can use their reviews to generate average authentic star reviews!